rusang/dotvim/bundle/ctrlsf.vim/README.md

 ## Configuration

 - `g:ctrlsf_auto_close` defines if CtrlSF close itself when you are opening some file.
-By default CtrlSF window will close automatically but you can prevent it by setting `g:ctrlsf_auto_close` to 0.
+By default, CtrlSF window will close automatically in `normal` view mode and keep open in `compact` view mode.
+You can customize the value as below:

     ```vim
-    let g:ctrlsf_auto_close = 0
+    let g:ctrlsf_auto_close = {
+        \ "normal" : 0,
+        \ "compact": 0
+        \}
+    ```

+- `g:ctrlsf_auto_focus` defines how CtrlSF focuses result pane when working in async search mode.
+By default, CtrlSF will not focus at all, setting to `start` makes CtrlSF focus at search starting, setting to `done` makes CtrlSF focus at search is done, but only for immediately finished search.
+An additional `duration_less_than` is used to define max duration of a search can be focused for 'at done', which is an integer value of milliseconds.

+    ```vim
+    let g:ctrlsf_auto_focus = {
+        \ "at": "start"
+        \ }
+    " or
+    let g:ctrlsf_auto_focus = {
+        \ "at": "done",
+        \ "duration_less_than": 1000
+        \ }
     ```

 - `g:ctrlsf_case_sensitive` defines default case-sensitivity in search.
 Possible values are `yes`, `no` and `smart`, `smart` works the same as it is in vim.
 The default value is `smart`.